MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/05/2021
 ms.localizationpriority: high
 ---
 # has operators

-Filters a record set based on the provided value.
+Filters a record set based on the provided value with a case-insensitive search.
 The value represents a term found in the searched column.

 The following table provides a comparison of the `has` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: